ogtamimi/OGT-Cyber-Game/README.md

 ---

-# 📜 License
+📜 License

+MIT License (c) 2025 OGT
-Open-source for learning and educational purposes.
+This project is open-source for learning and educational use.